spontit/spontit-api-python-wrapper/README.md

 6) `resource = SpontitResource(my_username, my_secret_key)`
 7) `response = resource.push("Hello!")`
 8) You can customize the image of this notification on the website or iPhone app.
 You can push web content and can push to different topics (topic = subchannel).
 To push to others, have them follow your respective account (e.g. at <a href="https://spontit.com">spontit.com/my_username</a>) and/or topic.
 Currently, we only support topic creation on the iPhone app.
 9) We are constantly working on expanding the functionality of Spontit.
-We GREATLY appreciate your input - feel free to <a href="https://github.com/joshwolff1/spontit_api/issues/new" target="_blank">add a feature request</a> on our Github.
+We GREATLY appreciate your input - feel free to <a href="https://github.com/joshwolff1/spontit_api/issues/new" target="_blank">add a feature request</a> on our Github. :smiley:

 ### About